korovamode/notes/works/The_Coming_Unrest_by_Korovamode_2026_01_18_revised.md

 # The Coming Unrest
 ## Automation, Mass Unemployment, and the Breakdown of Stability

-Korovamode | January 15, 2026
+Korovamode | January 17, 2026

 **Abstract**
-This essay argues that the first macro-visible effect of advanced AI adoption may be missing jobs rather than immediate mass unemployment: expected openings and churn fail to appear as firms translate capability gains into headcount reduction via non-backfilling and attrition absorption.
-The result is blocked mobility—more people seeking exits from worsening terms, fewer openings to take—weakening outside options and shifting bargaining power.
-As buffers thin, insecurity can feed back into demand, turning a slow squeeze into a faster employment break when shocks hit.
-The essay defines unrest as a threshold of blocked exit, and argues that sustained stress creates political selection pressures that reward fast, legible levers of control, pushing governance toward coercive stabilization.
-Finally, it explains how synchronized adoption across countries reduces escape valves and amplifies instability.
+This essay argues that advanced AI accelerates automation by lowering the cost of turning work into durable systems—an “automation of automation” dynamic in which the integration and iteration layer increasingly becomes automatable itself.
+It identifies four features that drive fast, quietly consequential diffusion (composability, friction collapse, digital legibility, and ergonomic packaging), then explains how capability converts into staffing outcomes through non-backfilling, attrition absorption, and an expectation ratchet that raises output baselines without proportional hiring.
+The first macro-visible signature is not mass layoffs but “missing jobs”: a sustained narrowing of openings and churn that weakens outside options and blocks ordinary mobility, making insecurity widespread before disruption is officially narrated as a crisis.
+The essay defines unrest as blocked exit expressed as persistent contention and institutional volatility, and argues that sustained strain selects for “fast, legible levers” of control that stabilize perception while increasing long-run brittleness.
+Finally, it extends the model globally: synchronized adoption across countries removes traditional escape valves and increases the likelihood that systems converge toward a small set of political attractors, ranging from coercive stabilization to managed adaptation.

 **Keywords**
-Artificial intelligence; automation; labor markets; technological unemployment; bargaining power; political economy; inequality; social unrest; political instability; governance; macroeconomic feedback; globalization.
+Artificial intelligence; automation; automation of automation; composability; labor markets; missing jobs; technological unemployment; bargaining power; political economy; social unrest; political instability; governance; Jevons’ Paradox; globalization.

-## 1) From Missing Jobs to Mass Unemployment
+## 1) From Automation-of-Automation to Mass Unemployment

-The first visible sign of AI-driven automation won’t be mass firings.
-It will be **missing jobs**—roles that never open, backfills that never happen, opportunities that quietly vanish.
-That early signal is not the whole story; it is the leading edge of a deeper shift that can accumulate into **mass unemployment**—sustained, structurally elevated joblessness and underemployment (including labor-force exit), not a short recessionary spike—as task substitution compounds and firms learn to run permanently lean.
-The mechanism stays hard to see because the change does not announce itself until it is already embedded in normal operations.
+Artificial intelligence is causing automation to accelerate faster than ever.
+With AI as a propellant, the work of building automation increasingly becomes automatable itself.
+As mechanizing tasks becomes cheaper and easier to implement, automation spreads faster as it expands.
+As a result, the current wave of AI expansion is likely to produce mass disruption in the employment market.

+In earlier automation waves, the limiting factor was not whether a task could be automated in principle.
+It was the time and coordination required to integrate tools into real operations—workflow redesign, edge-case handling, monitoring, maintenance, and training.
+Those costs created a lag between capability and displacement.
+AI compresses that lag by making the integration and iteration layer cheaper and faster.

 ### Why AI Adoption Moves Fast

-Four features make adoption fast and quietly consequential: friction collapse, digital legibility, composability, and ergonomic packaging.
+Four features make adoption fast and quietly consequential: composability, friction collapse, digital legibility, and ergonomic packaging.
+These features explain speed; the next section explains translation into staffing outcomes.

+First: **composability** turns speedups into a throughput regime.
+AI links steps that once required separate people, separate tools, and multiple handoffs.
+When language work becomes modular inside a single workflow, small gains compound: less waiting, less context translation, fewer format repairs.
+As the integration "glue" becomes faster to build and easier to keep current, more work becomes systems—and systems don’t ask for headcount.
+More work becomes systems—and systems don’t ask for headcount.

-First: **friction collapse** changes the basic economics of knowledge work.
+Second: **friction collapse** changes the basic economics of knowledge work.
 When AI turns many tasks into cheap first passes followed by rapid iteration, coordination-heavy work can run as a tight loop: draft, check, revise, repeat.

 As iteration becomes inexpensive, firms standardize processes that previously relied on slow, bespoke human effort.
 The immediate effect is less labor time per deliverable—and a shift in what is “worth automating.”
 As the cost curve moves, the *automation frontier* expands: more work becomes “good enough” to integrate into production, including tasks that used to be marginal because they required extensive drafting and rework.

-Second: **digital legibility** accelerates adoption because much of white-collar work already exists in machine-addressable form.
+Third: **digital legibility** accelerates adoption because much of white-collar work already exists in machine-addressable form.
 Inputs and outputs are digital, standardized, and trackable, so AI can enter these workflows without new sensors or physical infrastructure.
 It operates directly on the representations firms already use to coordinate work.
 This makes adoption incremental and quiet: AI is inserted as a thin layer inside existing tools and routines, handling first-pass language work and simple coordination tasks.
 These “micro-insertions” don’t look like replacement events.
 They look like speedups—and in aggregate they reduce the labor required per unit of output.

-Third: **composability** turns speedups into a throughput regime.
-AI links steps that once required separate people, separate tools, and multiple handoffs.
-When language work becomes modular inside a single workflow, small gains compound: less waiting, less context translation, fewer format repairs.
-A related accelerant is the *automation of automation*: AI reduces the cost of building and maintaining the glue that converts “one-off assistance” into repeatable process.
-Integrations and the surrounding internal tooling become faster to build and easier to keep current.
-More work becomes systems—and systems don’t ask for headcount.

 Fourth: **ergonomic packaging** widens the adoption surface area.
 When agentic capability is delivered through a familiar, task‑first interface with permissioned access to folders and connectors—rather than a CLI—it becomes usable by nontechnical roles without engineering mediation.[18]
 Recent desktop “co-worker” releases show how quickly this packaging can move agentic workflows from a niche tool to a default layer in ordinary operations.
 This increases the rate of incremental insertions: more tasks become delegable, more workflows become repeatable, and compounding effects can arrive before they are narrated as displacement.

-This is why the timeline is not the “normal automation” story by default.
-The mechanism is familiar; the enabling conditions are changing: lower integration cost, higher workflow compatibility, and compounding toolchains compress the adoption curve and reduce the number of “second chances” the labor market typically provides.

 ### How Capability Becomes Headcount Reduction Inside Firms